cryptobuks1/checkonchain/research_articles/rough_consensus/ep2_triple_entry_accounting.md

 ### Proof of Stake
 PoS is often touted as the main alternative to PoW requiring commitment of capital stake rather than electricity and specialised equipment.
 How does PoS achieve consensus and how do its ledger assurances compare to PoW?

 - PoS is equally wasteful as PoW (Marginal Cost = Marginal Revenue)
     - Auctioning off a briefcase of money, bid will be just under value
 - Ethereum and Tezos as competitors for pure PoS
 - Tezos is live, Ethereum 2.0 still underway
 - Risks of DeFi and lending as equivalent to rented hash-rate

 ### Hybrid consensus mechanisms

-    - Decred and Dash are the main examples of Hybridised PoW/PoS consensus each with their own trade-offs and design ethos.
+- Decred and Dash are the main examples of Hybridised PoW/PoS consensuseach with their own trade-offs and design ethos.
 - Decred as the most elegant implementation of Hybrid PoW/PoS
-    - Advantages and limitations of PoW, PoS and how Hybrid consensus resolves
+- Advantages and limitations of PoW, PoS and how Hybrid consensusresolves
     - Miner centralisation
     - Governance potential
     - Checks and Balances
     - Solves Nothing at Stake